-We partner with you to provide DAF, Screening and Solids Separation solutions for all of your industrial wastewater needs.
-Regardless if it is new equipment, retrofits, rentals and upgrades our goals are to make your wastewater operation efficient, compliant and cost effective.
+We partner with you to provide screening and solids separation solutions for all of your industrial wastewater needs.
+Regardless of whether it is new equipment, retrofits, rentals or upgrades, our goal is to make your wastewater operation efficient, compliant and cost-effective.

-JWC Environmental has been providing industrial wastewater treatment equipment for over 40 years through our IPEC screens and FRC DAF Systems.
-Our industrial screening equipment and DAF solutions have been used in a variety of food & beverage, oil and gas, general manufacturing and industrial wastewater applications.
-We have the expertise and experience to design wastewater treatment equipment to meet your applications exacting needs.
+JWC Environmental has been providing industrial wastewater screening equipment for over 40 years through our IPEC screens.
+Our industrial screening equipment has been used in a variety of food and beverage, oil and gas, general manufacturing and industrial wastewater applications.
+We have the expertise and experience to design wastewater treatment equipment to meet your application's exacting needs.

 Industrial Wastewater Treatment Technologies